 Which Onsite SEO elements should you audit?

-As we are focusing on OnSite SEO elements that influence your site’s rankings, here are the differents metrics on which you should focus.
+As we are focusing on OnSite SEO elements that influence your site’s rankings, here are the different metrics on which you should focus.

 Titles and Descriptions